3 Keys to Helping Teens in Challenging Times - Dare 2 Share

 LinkedIn

-So how can you help your students not only survive the challenges that come with the launch of a new school year, but actually thrive in the midst of it?
-Here are three keys.
+So how can you help your students not only survive the challenges that come, but actually thrive in the midst of them?
+Here are three keys to teach your students:

 Key #1: Take your challenges to God.

-Take an informal poll of your students this week and ask how many of them are feeling excited vs. stressed about heading back to school.
+Take an informal poll of your students this week and ask how many of them are feeling excited vs. stressed.

 Key #3: Look for ways to point others toward Jesus.